Fat Protein Efficient Diet: Lose Weight by Eating Well

 Limit caffeine.

 Caffeine raises stress hormones, causing you to store extra calories as fat.
-Studies suggest that decaf coffee has about one-third the amount of caffeine as regular coffee.
+Studies suggest that for fast oxidizers, decaf coffee, which has about one-third the amount of caffeine as regular coffee, can be beneficial.

 Don’t smoke.